hafa786/OpeningHoursApi/README.md

 ## Part 2

 As a developer, i always love to have something challenging and never say that its tough but there is always have a chance to improve it.
 If i would be the data provider i would always make is as much simple as possible because it will be helpful for the future perspective.
+I think, csv format is also one of the good options and its easy for management team and easy to import in various databases.
+These are just my thoughts about that it can be different. :)

 Note: If i will have more time i can implement memory profiler: https://pypi.org/project/memory-profiler/ and make the resources clean after using it.